samah222/BookShopGUI/README.md

 ### GUI Project Description

-This section describes the main functionalities in our coffee shop management system.
+This section describes the main functionalities in the book shop management system.

 ## Order Management

-The system allows order creation, so baristas can quickly select items, specify quantities, and make orders.
+The system allows order creation, so users can quickly select items, specify quantities, and make orders.
 Orders can be modified or canceled as needed, with each order status (New, In Progress, Completed, Canceled).
 Automatic total calculations reduce the risk of billing errors, ensuring accuracy for each order.